 More generally, measurements and details are important to God.
 Consider the building of the ark in the story of Noah (Genesis 6:15-16), the ark of the covenant in the days of Moses (Exodus 25:8-40, Exodus 37), the building of Solomon's temple (2 Chronicles 3-4), the making of the temple in the days of Ezekiel (Ezekiel 40-42), the measure of faith given to a man (Romans 12:3), the description and measurements of New Jerusalem in Revelation 21.
 Please note, the measurements given in Revelation 21 may be symbolic and not literal in nature, in contrast to the literal measurements given to the earlier prophets.
 However, these measurements are still given and so they are included here.

 None of the measurements stated in this essay specifically refer to I.Q., so we don't know with absolute certainty that God approves of I.Q. measurement, how it is done, or the emphasis or importance that is placed on it.
 For example, faith seems to be a much more important quality to God than intelligence (Ephesians 2:8).
+The Apostle Paul also wrote in the Holy Bible that these three remain, faith, hope, and love, and the greatest of these is love.
 We are commanded to humble ourselves like children in order to inherit heaven and be great in heaven (Matthew 18:3-4).
 Children have much lower I.Q.'s than adults in most cases, and rely instead on their obedience to a higher authority, their parents, for their survival.
-Our eternal destination appears to be independent of the work we do here on the earth (Matthew 20:11-13, Ephesians 2:8-9), however the details of our judgment, like how much responsibility we will have in heaven, appear to be affected by our work on the earth (Luke 19:11-27).
+Our eternal destination appears to be independent of the work we do here on the earth (Matthew 20:11-13, Ephesians 2:8-9), although we should be willing to do good works that God's Holy Spirit leads us to do like visiting the sick in hospitals, caring for the poor and things like these, however the details of our judgment, like how much responsibility we will have in heaven, appear to be affected by our work on the earth (Luke 19:11-27).
 The good works we do don't seem to really impress God all that much, however (Isaiah 64:6).

-In Galatians 3:27-28 and Ephesians 4:1-6 we have a call to unity in the Spirit and a marked reduction in the emphasis placed on our differences.
+In Galatians 3:27-28 and Ephesians 4:1-6 we have a call to unity in the Spirit of Christ (for those who believe He is their Lord and who are willing to walk according to His commandments) and a marked reduction in the emphasis placed on our differences.
 These verses suggest basing an entire society on I.Q. testing would be faulty and no longer consistent with the gospel.
 I.Q. tests could be given along with many other tests (like psychological inventories that among many other things identify strengths and weaknesses in our ability to cope with stress) in order to sort out job responsibility and general expectations for the various people in our society.
 (Although this tends to happen naturally over time as someone who is ill-equipped to perform a job's functions normally doesn't get the job and if they do they normally don't last).
-In the United States, those who are unable to work have support programs like Social Security that can help them live a higher quality life in the midst of a mental disorder or other disability.
 So, ultimately I.Q. tests should be used in their proper context with the proper understanding of what they reveal about a person.
 They should not be overemphasized in their importance in evaluating a human being.
 They are but one of many measures of a man.
 They should also not be underestimated or devalued in their ability to estimate and evaluate a human being and their general intellectual ability.
 We should be gentle and modest in the use of I.Q. testing as we are in all things as Christians (Philippians 4:5).
 For those in the higher ranges of intelligence, more rigorous testing and more time spent seeking truth regarding one's intelligence is appropriate (taking many tests to determine a statistically meaningful score, for example).
 This is consistent with the higher expectations of those who are given much (Luke 12:48).

 Apparently Goliath's great height, Samson's great strength, and Solomon's great wisdom and income didn't affect their ultimate fate on the earth.
 They all died.
 They all had to be judged by God, and the great equalizer, they all sinned.
 One thing we all have in common is that we all have sinned and fall short of the glory of God (Romans 3:22-24).